EBZebra/docs/edge/source/guide/configreference.md

 	<WebSQLDBQuota value="20000"/>

 ### WebSQLDBPath
-Path to an existing directory to store Web SQL databases.
-Applies to only Windows Mobile/CE using the Zebra Webkit.
-Case sensitive.
+Path to an existing directory to store Web SQL databases. **Applies only to Windows Mobile/CE using the Zebra Webkit.
+Case sensitive**.

 **Possible Values**